 Citations for Publications

 All research tools and work contributed by our Core Facilities should minimally be acknowledged in any publications.
 Guidelines for authorship have been established by the International Committee of Medical Journal Editors and similar organizations (e.g., discussed by Huth (Huth, E. J. in Guidelines on Authorship of Medical Papers, Annals Int.
 Med.
 104 : 269-274) and Bailey (Bailey, B. J. What Is an Author?
 Otolaryngol.
 Head Neck Surg.
 124 :2-3 ).
-These guidelines suggest strongly that if staff scientists from any Core Facilities have helped to design the experiments, have developed new methods for visualizing or quantitating a particular cell or metabolite or protein, have contributed data analysis and interpretation of data, or any combination of the preceding or other significant intellectual contributions, they should be co-authors of papers that use data generated by that facility, should participate in reviewing pertinent sections of the article, and should give final approval to the manuscript wording and conclusions from those sections before publication.
+These guidelines suggest strongly that if staff scientists from any Core Facilities have helped to design the experiments, have developed new methods for preparing samples or visualizing or quantitating a particular cell or metabolite or protein, have contributed data analysis and interpretation of data, or any combination of the preceding or other significant intellectual contributions, they should be co-authors of papers that use data generated by that facility, should participate in reviewing pertinent sections of the article, and should give final approval to the manuscript wording and conclusions from those sections before publication.

 If you publish articles or receive grants using data or tools generated in our Core Facilities, please:

-- Acknowledge the Core Facilities' contributions for "standard" services (see individual facilities pages for information on how to cite a specific facility).
+- At the very least, Acknowledge the Core Facilities' contributions for "standard" services (see individual facilities pages for how to cite a specific facility).